daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 ##### REQ-TRAQ-SWL-18 Phabricator export

-The RMT SHALL export all requirements as Phabricator tasks, in the following format:
+The RMT SHALL be able to export all requirements as Phabricator tasks, in the following format:

 - Title: requirement title, e.g. "REQ-TRAQ-SWL-18 Phabricator export"
 - Assigned To: empty